MindscapeHQ/raygun4node-aws-lambda/example/README.md

 This script installs the dependencies, builds the example, and packages it in the `example.zip` file.

 We recommend running the script from a terminal, to check that everything runs as expected.
+You need the `zip` command-line tool installed in order to run this script.

+Otherwise, follow the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-package.html) to build and deploy the example.

 ## Deploy